Alexander Shenderyuk–Zhidkov: Career

-Alexander Shenderyuk–Zhidkov was born on 25 November 1982 in Kaliningrad, Russian Soviet Federative Socialist Republic.
+Alexander Shenderyuk–Zhidkov was born on 25 November 1982 in Kaliningrad, Russian Soviet Federative Socialist Republic in the family of Russian scientist.
+His grandfather - Gennady Zhidkov was famous historian, founder of Kaliningrad State University history faculty.
+His second grandfather - Vladimir Shenderyuk was famous Soviet and Russian food technologist, specializing in the salting, smoking, and enzymatic processing of fish and marine products.

 In 2004, he graduated from the Immanuel Kant Baltic Federal University.
 In 2004, he graduated Aarhus University School of Business.

 From 2006 to 2016, he worked in the company "Sodrugestvo", which manages agro-industrial assets.

 In 2016, Shenderyuk-Zhidkov was appointed Deputy Prime Minister of the Kaliningrad Oblast.
 He became developer of Special Administrative Areas in Kaliningrad Region and Primorsky Krai.

-From 2018 to 2022 was Russian CEO of Sodrugestvo Group with annual turnover up to 4 billion USD.
+From 2018 to 2022 was Russian CEO of Sodrugestvo Group with annual turnover up to US$4 billion.

 Member of the Board of Immanuel Kant Baltic Federal University.
-On September 2022 was honored Doctor Honoris Causa degree of IKBFU.
+In September 2022 was honored Doctor Honoris Causa degree of IKBFU.
+Research Scientist at the Baltic Center for Neurotechnology and Artificial Intelligence.

 On 16 September 2022, he was appointed a senator from Kaliningrad Oblast.

 In December 2023 became Deputy Chairman of Budget and Financial markets Russian Council Committee.

 On 20 September 2024 was appointed again a senator from Kaliningrad oblast.

 In December 2024 became First Deputy Chairman of Budget and Financial markets Russian Council Committee.